mohamedkhalifa1001/Graduation_Project__Text2SQL/README.md

 | **Fine-Tuned (LoRA Config 1)** | **63.59%** | **66.67%** |
 | **Fine-Tuned (LoRA Config 2)** | **70.48%** | **75.00%** |

-- **Exact Match (EM):** Measures how often the generated SQL exactly matches the ground truth.
-- **Execution Accuracy (EA):** Measures how often the generated SQL produces the same result as the ground truth when executed.

 ---